Skip to main content(Press Enter).

 3. Virtually unlimited earnings potential

 When it comes to insurance sales, there’s a commission check at the end of almost every sale.
 The more you sell, the more you earn.
-And to top it off, many companies (like Combined Insurance) have motivating bonus structures enabling you to earn vacations, gifts or even more cash.
+30% of young agents can expect to earn more than $100,000 per year, according to the Insurance Journal’s 2019 Young Agents Survey.1

 Read this Q & A With One of our Talented Millennial Sales Agents, Jean-Carlo, for one agent’s take on his earnings potential.